Earthfiredrake/SWL-Cartographer/README.md

 ## Known Issues

 This is an early version of this mod.
-There are many issues, some of them are known.
+There are many issues:
-I'm always open to hearing comments and suggestions as well, easier to start with good ideas than rewrite from bad ones.
++ Occasionally crashes game when opening the map, changing zones, or rescaling the map view
++ Adds significant loading time to player login and /reloadui

-Vector based marks (paths and areas) jiggle annoyingly like jello in minimap mode.
++ Vector based marks (paths and areas) jiggle annoyingly like jello in minimap mode
++ Sidebar scales weirdly when resizing window
++ Stacked icons hide each other's tooltips

 ## Testing and Further Developments